 Instructions

-- Using kitchen shears, cut kimchi into bite size pieces.
+- Using kitchen shears, cut 1 cup napa cabbage kimchi into bite-size pieces.

-- Add kimchi and kimchi juice and cook for 1 minute to combine with the scallion.
+- Add the kimchi and 2 Tbsp kimchi juice (drained from jar) and cook for 1 minute to combine with the scallion.

-- Add gochujang and soy sauce and cook stirring for 1 minute until kimchi starts to get soft.
-If kimchi starts to stick to the bottom but not cooked through yet, add a little bit of water or more kimchi juice.
+- Add 2 tsp gochujang (Korean chili paste) and ½ Tbsp soy sauce and cook stirring for 1 minute until the kimchi starts to get soft.
+If the kimchi starts to stick to the bottom but is not cooked through yet, add a little bit of water or more kimchi juice.
 You can also add more kimchi juice if you like it spicy.
-Make sure you cook kimchi thoroughly before adding rice.
+Make sure you cook the kimchi thoroughly before adding the rice.

-- Reduce heat to low and add the rice, stirring thoroughly to combine.
-Cook until the rice is warmed through, about 1-2 minutes.
+- Reduce heat to low and add 2 servings cooked Japanese short-grain rice, stirring thoroughly to combine.
+Cook until the rice is warmed through, about 1–2 minutes.
 Toss the wok to keep the ingredients from sticking to the bottom of the pan.

-- Lastly, sprinkle sesame oil, sesame seeds, and green part of scallion (save some to garnish on top later).
+- Lastly, sprinkle in 1 tsp toasted sesame oil, 1 tsp toasted white sesame seeds, and some of the green scallion parts (save some for garnish).
 Add a pinch of freshly ground black pepper.
-Toss the wok from time to time If the ingredients look like they are about to burn and stick to the bottom of the pan.
+Toss the ingredients in the wok from time to time if they look like they might burn and stick to the pan.

-- Meanwhile in a non-stick frying pan, heat oil over medium high heat and add the eggs.
-Turn down the heat to low and cook until egg white is completely cooked.
-The tip I learned to make a perfect sunny side up is to scoop the hot oil from the pan with a spoon and pour it over the uncooked egg white so that egg white will cook faster without overcooking the egg yolk.
+- Meanwhile, in a nonstick frying pan, heat 1 Tbsp neutral oil over medium-high heat and add 2 large eggs (50 g each w/o shell).
+Turn down the heat to low and cook until the egg white is completely cooked.
+The tip I learned to make a perfect sunny side up is to scoop the hot oil from the pan with a spoon and pour it over the uncooked egg white so that it will cook faster without overcooking the egg yolk.

-- Serve Kimchi Fried Rice on a plate topped with a fried egg and sprinkled with scallions and shredded Korean seaweed.
+- Serve the Kimchi Fried Rice on individual plate topped with a fried egg.
+Sprinkle with scallions and 5 pieces Korean seaweed (shredded).

 To Store